 That speed is only stopped when your head comes into contact with another object, such as an airbag, car door, dashboard, windshield, or other items in the car.

-Survivors may experience the following head injuries:
+Survivors may experience the following mild or severe head injuries:

 - Traumatic brain injury (TBI)